 Recognising Our Spiritual Poverty

-Friday of Week 24 in Ordinary Time - Cycle II
+Friday of Week 24 in Ordinary Time - Cycle I

-It is worth noting how today's Gospel reading tells us of the preaching tours that Jesus made, accompanied by His Apostles and certain women who provided for His and their everyday needs.
-The thought of women following a rabbi would have been regarded as scandalous, if not sinful, at that time because women were considered to be socially and spiritually inferior to men.
+It is worth noting how today's Gospel reading tells us of the preaching tours that Jesus made, accompanied by His Apostles and certain women who provided for His and their needs.
+The thought of women following a rabbi would have been regarded scandalous, if not sinful, at that time because women were regarded as socially and spiritually inferior to men.

 Lord Jesus, help us to see our need of forgiveness, as these women did, and may we share with them a place in Your Kingdom of Heaven.